OfftoCollege.com

 "Is college, junior college or trade school right for me?"

 We have listed some planning steps that will help you stay on track as you explore your post-high school plans.
-You need to plan accordingly so that everything is ready to go in your senior year once you submit your application for admission.

 • First Step: